Washington, D.C.

 Washington, D.C. does not require the submission of reviewed or audited financials as a condition of maintaining authorization to fundraise in the state.

-Washington, D.C. imposes a corporate income tax but offers an exemption to organizations with federal 501(c)(3) exempt status upon application.
+Washington, D.C. imposes a corporate income tax but offers an exemption to organizations with federal 501(c)(3) exempt status only upon application.

 Washington, D.C. imposes a sales and use tax on religious organizations’ sales and only provides limited exemptions for certain items.

-Washington, D.C. imposes a sales and use tax on religious organizations’ purchases but generally provides a broad and comprehensive, entity-based tax exemption for 501(c)( 3) religious organizations’ purchases upon application.
+Washington, D.C. imposes a sales and use tax on religious organizations’ purchases but generally provides a broad and comprehensive, entity-based tax exemption for 501(c)(3) religious organizations’ purchases upon application.

 Washington, D.C. imposes property tax but, upon application, generally provides an exemption to religious organizations for property used for religious and/or charitable purposes.